CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

 ### Task 1: Use function

-1. Navigate to Power Apps maker portal a nd make sure you are in correct environment.
+1. Navigate to Power Apps maker portal and make sure you are in correct environment.
 2. Select Apps, select the **PrioritZ Admin** application and click **Edit**.

    ![](images/L04/image%20(66).png)